fraudian/fraudian/README.md

 ---

 ### My Interests
-- Making bad projects when I feel like it - get bored
+- Making bad projects when I feel like it
 - Gaming in general

 ---